World Premiere

 Get Involved

-The trilogy is in active development.
-I'm in conversation with collaborators in dance, film, and theater, and seeking presenting partners, co-commissioners, and creative collaborators for the larger work.
+The trilogy is in active development with a team across dance, film, and theater.
+We are seeking presenting partners, co-commissioners, and creative collaborators to help bring the larger work to life.

 To learn more or get involved, contact: music@yuvalmedina.com